Searching for Scholarships: Finding Ways to Pay for College

 Check with the College

 Visit the college’s website and talk to the college’s financial aid office.
 Call, email, or make an appointment.
-Financial aid officers want you to attend their school so they will try to help you if they can.
+Financial aid officers want you to attend their school, so they will try to help you find scholarships if they can.

 We want to make a special mention here about colleges and the merit money they award to students.
 In our previous blog, we talked extensively about how some colleges have money to give to students who meet certain academic criteria with grade point averages and test scores.
-We also talked about that top 25% test score benchmark colleges are shooting for.
 Colleges are looking for the best students, and they are prepared to provide scholarship money to get them.

-Search out those schools that award scholarships to every student who meets those marks.
-Believe it or not several schools in the south (University of Alabama, University of South Carolina, University of Mississippi/Ole Miss to name a few) offer great merit awards because they want to bump up their average ACT scores for new students.
+Seek out those schools that award scholarships to every student who meets a specific set of academic or merit criteria.
+Believe it or not, several schools in the south (University of Alabama, University of South Carolina, University of Mississippi/Ole Miss, to name a few) offer great merit awards because they want to bump up their average ACT scores for new students.

-You may want to consider some extra test prep services when you realize the value of a higher ACT score and how that translates into more scholarship money from the college you are interested in attending.
+You may want to consider extra test prep services because the value of a higher ACT score often translates to more scholarship money from the college you are interested in attending.
 Even a point or two can make a big difference.

 Where do you search online for “Free Money”?

 A relatively new trend in scholarships are micro-scholarships.
-These are sites like raise.me who award your student small sums of money for various accomplishments during their high school years like a certain amount for an A and so on.
+These are sites like raise.me, which award your student small sums of money for various accomplishments during their high school years, like a certain amount for an A and so on.
 These micro-scholarships can only be used at partner colleges, but if your college is on their list, you could find free money on these types of sites.

 Leverage Our College Money Report™